Mike Tyson: Controversies and legal challenges

 On April 20, 2022, on a JetBlue flight from San Francisco to Florida, Tyson repeatedly punched a male passenger who was harassing him, including throwing water on Tyson; he did not face criminal charges.

-In 2023, an unnamed woman filed a $5 million lawsuit against Tyson, accusing him of raping her in his limousine.
-She accused Tyson of kissing her several times before pulling off her pants and raping her, despite repeatedly telling him to stop.
+In November 2023, Tyson found himself amidst criticism and rumors regarding his alleged donation to the Israeli Defense Forces after he was photographed attending a November 13 event sponsored by Friends of the IDF (FIDF) to fundraise for the Gaza war, which seemed to clash with his previous statements about Palestinians.
+This led to a social media backlash, prompting Tyson to release the following statement on Instagram: "I want to clarify the recent portrayal of an event I attended," he wrote on Thursday.
+"Invited for a casual evening out by a friend, I was unaware of the arranged fundraiser and no donations were made by me or on my behalf.
+As a Muslim and human, I support peace.
+My prayers have been and continue to be with my brothers and sisters."

 In popular culture

 At the height of his fame and career in the late 1980s and throughout the 1990s, Tyson was among the most recognized sports personalities in the world.
 In addition to his many sporting accomplishments, his outrageous and controversial behavior in the ring and in his private life has kept him in the public eye and in the courtroom.
 As such, Tyson has been the subject of myriad popular media including movies, television, books and music.
 He has also been featured in video games and as a subject of parody or satire.
 Tyson became involved in professional wrestling and has made many cameo appearances in film and television.

+In 1987, he was featured as the final boss in the NES video game Mike Tyson's Punch-Out!!.

 The film Tyson was released in 1995 and was directed by Uli Edel.
 It explores the life of Mike Tyson, from the death of his guardian and trainer Cus D'Amato to his rape conviction.
 Tyson is played by Michael Jai White.

+In 2006, Tyson appeared as himself in a cameo role in the film Rocky Balboa.

 Published in 2007, author Joe Layden's book The Last Great Fight: The Extraordinary Tale of Two Men and How One Fight Changed Their Lives Forever, chronicled the lives of Tyson and Douglas before and after their heavyweight championship fight.

 In 2008, the documentary Tyson premiered at the annual Cannes Film Festival in France.

+Tyson played a fictionalized version of himself in the 2009 film The Hangover.